 Place in the freezer for up to 3 months.

 So make a fun and delicious batch of sugar cookie bars you can customize and decorate for all occasions.
 Want to add some chocolate chips into your cookie bars?
-Take a look at our Chocolate Chip Cookie Bars!
+Take a look at our Chocolate Chip Cookie Bars or our Pizookie – a pizza cookie! (chocolate chip cookie skillet)!
 Even easier (only FOUR INGREDIENTS!) and just as delicious!

 Sugar Cookie Bars